 Mary Trump Describes Abusive Trump Family Home, Says She Will Vote For Biden

-In an extended conversation with NPR on Wednesday, Mary Trump said her grandfather and family patriarch Fred Trump rewarded ruthlessness and dismissed any interests outside of the family real estate business, contributing to what she now views as an unfitness on President Trump's part to hold the office of the White House.
+In an extended conversation with NPR's Rachel Martin, Mary Trump said on Wednesday that her grandfather and family patriarch Fred Trump rewarded ruthlessness and dismissed any interests outside of the family real estate business, contributing to what she now views as an unfitness on President Trump's part to hold the office of the White House.

 "It's kind of ironic in the sense that the traits my grandfather came to value in Donald were the traits that were a result of my grandfather's maltreatment of Donald," she said.
 "The bullying, the tendency not to care about other people's feelings, the willingness to cheat, lie to get what he wanted.
 And eventually ... my grandfather started to see a kindred spirit.
 Somebody who could advance his agenda."